top of page

 Maison was an American Staffordshire terrier, mini bull terrier mix.
 Since she was adopted in 2007, Maison was by Katenna's side and co-founded the consulting business that would eventually become Jones Animal Behavior.
 Early in her role, Maison not only taught Katenna a great deal, but also joined her on many appointments and even worked as helper dog.
 In more recents years, Maison enjoyed her retirement and served a primarily advisory role.
 Maison passed January 2021 and Jones Animal Behavior will never be the same without her.

-Members of our land-based advisory committee are a clutch of very hard workers who comb through and peck away at their work from sun up to sun down.
+Members of our advisory committee are a clutch of very hard workers who comb through and peck away at their work from sun up to sun down.
 Sharing a focus on enrichment and clicker training, this diverse group includes:

 Claudette Colvin, Australorpe